xuankimtran/docs-1/pages/katalon-studio/docs/create-test-suite.md

 ### Retry Failed Execution Immediately

 By default, each Test Case is run only one time in a Test Suite execution.
-Suppose you want to rerun a failed Test Case several times to identify flaky tests before executing the next ones.
+Suppose you want to rerun failed Test Cases several times to identify flaky tests before executing the next ones.
 You can set the desired number of retry times in **Retry Failed Execution Immediately**.
 The failed test case will be rerun immediately until they pass or all retries are used up.
 If all rerun attempts fail, Katalon Studio marks that Test Case as **Failed** and proceeds with the rests in the Test Suite.

    >**Requirements**
    >